Chaosmose/PdSForUIKit/README.md

-PDSCategoriesForUIKit
+PdSForUIKit
 =========

-A set of usefull categories for UIKit
+A set of usefull categories bases classes for UIKit.